 My current interest in analyzing low toxin, low mold housing reflects this!

 For 10 years I have closely followed folks’ journeys with mold avoidance and chemical avoidance to see how people succeeded and why some failed.

-This has helped provide a broad picture of the various roads you can take on your journey to getting better.
+This has helped provide a broad picture of the various roads you can take on your journey to getting free of mold.